 Pellet Smokers and Grills need electricity to operate.
-Pellet smokers use temperature controllers, igniters, and other internal mechanisms to operate that require electricity.
-The controller is continually on during the cook monitoring, feeding pellets, and igniting the heating plug as necessary.
+Pellet smokers use temperature controllers, igniters, and other internal mechanisms to operate, which require electricity.
+The controller is continually on during the cook, monitoring, feeding pellets, and igniting the heating plug as necessary.

 What Can You Cook on a Vertical Pellet Smoker?

-You can smoke just about any cut of meat and poultry in a vertical smoker.
-In fact, you can also use some smokers as a BBQ grill, although it might not be as effective.
-Depending on the smoker’s cooking capacity, larger cuts of meats can even be smoked without cutting or trimming the meat.
+You can smoke just about any cut of meat or poultry in a vertical smoker.
+In fact, you can also use some smokers as BBQ grills, although it might not be as effective.
+Depending on the smoker’s cooking capacity, larger cuts of meat can even be smoked without cutting or trimming the meat.

 The Pit Boss pellet smoker is our best overall choice for many reasons, including, well, we actually own this smoker.
 We can attest to its durability, quality, and effectiveness at smoking meats.
 The Pit Boss smokers are built well enough to do the job, although we wish the build quality was just a bit better.
-The smoker has a thin metal sheet in the main cooking cabinet, which acts as insulation.
-This metal sheet can warp a bit at high temperatures but does not affect the cooking.
+The smoker has a thin metal sheet in the main cooking cabinet that acts as insulation.
+This metal sheet can warp a bit at high temperatures, but this does not affect the cooking.
 The insulation could be a little better.